westchesterbahai/westchesterbahai.github.io/_special-events/arts-connection.md

 ---
 layout: post
-title:  "Art Therapy and Spirituality"
+title:  "Art Devotional"
-description: "Art Therapy and Spirituality: a peaceful opportunity to pray, read writings on the arts, and feel the healing and calming power of artmaking."
+description: "Art Devotional."
 location: Electronic
-time: "Sunday, Aug.
-2 4:30pm - 5:15pm"
+time: "Sunday, Sept.
+13 4:30pm"
 color: BF360C
 ---
-A peaceful opportunity to pray, read writings on the arts, and feel the healing and calming power of artmaking in these challenging times!
-No previous art experience required!
-Simply have your favorite art materials on hand.
-Some good therapeutic materials: clay, watercolor paint, large markers, or pastels.
-However, even crayons, pencil and paper could work!

-Children and junior youth are welcome!
+For this Art Devotional, we will read interfaith writings, listen to inspiring music and create art together.
+Bring your favorite art supplies- anything that helps you relax, is therapeutic, and enjoyable.
+For me, it is watercolor and pen, for others it could be clay or just pencil on paper.
+Children and youth are welcome to join.

 Open to all!
 Contact <atc@westchesterbahais.org> for the Zoom link and password.